 6. Remove the dough from the heat and add chunks of cheese.

-7. Whip the dough thoroughly with either an electric whisk or a mixer until the consistency is soft and fluffy and the cheese has melted.
+7. Now whip the dough thoroughly with either an electric whisk or a mixer until the consistency is soft and fluffy and the cheese has melted.

 8. Let the dough cool in the refrigerator for at least four hours.

-9. Place the dried porcini mushrooms in a blender and blend until the mushrooms have a consistency like breadcrumbs.
+9. Add dried porcini mushrooms in a blender and blend until the mushrooms has a consistency like breadcrumbs.

-10. Put the extra flour for coating in a bowl.
+10. Put some flour in a soup plate.
 Beat the eggs together in a second bowl.
-Mix breadcrumbs and blended porcini mushrooms in a third.
+Mix breadcrumbs and blended Pucini mushrooms in a third.

-11. Form small balls of dough (a few centimetres in diameter).
-Roll them in flour, then in the beaten egg and finally in breadcrumbs and porcini mushrooms.
-Be sure the breadcrumbs coat the ball completely.
+11. Form small balls of dough (a few centimeters in diameter).
+Roll them in flour, then in the beaten egg and finally in breadcrumbs and Pucini mushrooms.
+Be sure the breading covers the ball completely.

 12. Heat the frying oil in a saucepan.
 When the oil sizzles, it is warm enough.
 Fry the croquettas until they are golden and crisp.
-Only fry a couple at a time to avoid them sticking together and to keep the oil from cooling down.
+Only fry a couple at a time to avoid that they stick together and to keep the oil from cooling down.

-14. Serve the croquettas with a good, thick balsamic or sherry vinegar and thin slices of prosciutto.
+14. Serve the croquettas with a good, thick balsamic or sherry vinegar and thin slices of cured ham.